 May to August

 When the months reaches the end of April, you should prepare for further action.
 Add lime or sulfur after you get the soil test result.
-St Augustine grass grow best at a pH level of between 6 to 6.5.
+St Augustine grass grows best at a pH level of between 6 to 6.5.

 At the start of May, you can now start applying 2 to 4 pounds of actual nitrogen.
 It is also recommended for per growing season, and per 1000 square feet of turf.

-For sandy soil, higher rate of Nitrogen can be applied.
+For sandy soil, a higher rate of Nitrogen can be applied.
 For clay soil, you should apply a lower rate.